mde/ejs/docs/plugin-snippet.md

 The Snippet plug-in lets you define snippets (aka Blocks) and use them anywhere in your template.
 This works across include boundaries.

+Snippets are not available if opts.client is used.

 Table of contents
 -----------------